mjambon/ocaml-for-pa/README.md

 ; An atomic expression that evaluates to the number 42.
 42

+; The value of type unit like in OCaml.
+()

 ; A call to the predefined '+' function on 2 numbers, evaluating to 2.
 (+ 1 1)

-; A call to the predefined 'list' function that creates a list from the given ; items.
+; A call to the predefined 'list' construct that creates a list from the given ; items.
 (list 1 2 3)